Generic Name: Metronidazole Gel and Cleansing Lotion (met roe NYE da zole)

 - Tell all of your health care providers that you take MetroGel (metronidazole gel and cleansing lotion).
 This includes your doctors, nurses, pharmacists, and dentists.

-- Talk with your doctor before you drink alcohol.
-You may need to avoid drinking alcohol while using MetroGel (metronidazole gel and cleansing lotion) and for some time after your last dose.
+- Talk with your doctor before you drink alcohol or use products that have alcohol in them.
+You may need to avoid drinking alcohol or taking products that have alcohol in them while using MetroGel (metronidazole gel and cleansing lotion) and for some time after your last dose.

 - Metronidazole has been shown to cause cancer in mice and rats with long-term use.
 Talk with the doctor.

-- Do not use MetroGel (metronidazole gel and cleansing lotion) for other health problems.
+- The doctor has given you MetroGel (metronidazole gel and cleansing lotion) for a certain health problem.
+Do not use MetroGel (metronidazole gel and cleansing lotion) for other health problems.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using MetroGel (metronidazole gel and cleansing lotion) while you are pregnant.